Latin phonology and orthography: Diacritics

-Textbooks and dictionaries usually indicate the length of vowels by putting a macron or horizontal bar above the long vowel, but it is not generally done in regular texts.
+Textbooks and dictionaries usually indicate the length of vowels by putting a macron above the long vowel (less frequently, the breve is also used to mark short vowels), but it is not generally done in regular texts.
 Occasionally, mainly in early printed texts up to the 18th century, one may see a circumflex used to indicate a long vowel where this makes a difference to the sense, for instance, Româ //ˈroːmaː// ('from Rome' ablative) compared to Roma //ˈroːma// ('Rome' nominative).

 Sometimes, for instance in Roman Catholic service books, an acute accent over a vowel is used to indicate the stressed syllable.
-It would be redundant for one who knew the classical rules of accentuation and made the correct distinction between long and short vowels, but most Latin speakers since the 3rd century have not made any distinction between long and short vowels, but they have kept the accents in the same places; thus, the use of accent marks allows speakers to read a word aloud correctly even if they have never heard it spoken aloud.
+It would be redundant for one who knew the classical rules of accentuation and made the correct distinction between long and short vowels, but most Latin speakers since the 3rd century have not made any distinction between long and short vowels, but they have kept the accents in the same places; thus, the use of accent marks allows speakers to stress the word correctly even if they have never heard it spoken aloud.